dspinellis/ai-cli-lib/README.md

   _vi_ key bindings.

 ### Note for macOS users
-Note that macOS ships with the _libedit_ line-editing library, which is currently not compatible with _ai-cli_
+Note that macOS ships with the _editline_ line-editing library, which is currently not compatible with _ai-cli_
 (it has been designed to tap onto GNU Readline).
 However, Homebrew tools link with GNU Readline, so they can be used with _ai-cli_.
-To find out whether a tool you're using links with GNU Readline or with _libedit_, use the _which_ command to determine the command's full path, and then the _otool_ command to see the libraries it is linked with.
+To find out whether a tool you're using links with GNU Readline (`libreadline`) or with _editline_ (`libedit`), use the _which_ command to determine the command's full path, and then the _otool_ command to see the libraries it is linked with.
 In the example below,
-`/usr/bin/sqlite3` isn't linked with GNU Readline, but `/opt/homebrew/opt/sqlite/bin/sqlite3` is.
+`/usr/bin/sqlite3` isn't linked with GNU Readline, but `/opt/homebrew/opt/sqlite/bin/sqlite3` is linked with _editline_.

 ```
 $ which sqlite3